 Field blanks consist of laboratory-grade deionized (DI) water, transported to the field, and poured into a prepared sample container.
 Blanks are prepared in the field at the same time as the routine samples, and will be preserved, handled and analyzed in the same way as the routine samples.
-Blanks will be prepared twice per sampling session, at different sampling sites each time.
-Field blank samples are used to determine the integrity of the volunteer monitors' handling of samples, the condition of the sample containers supplied by the laboratory, and the accuracy of the laboratory methods.
+Field blank samples are used to determine the integrity of the monitoring personnels' handling of samples, the condition of the sample containers supplied by the laboratory, and the accuracy of the laboratory methods.